thiagoprz/crud-tools/README.md

 ```
 This method returns the path for routes and views, so you can customize the url and path for resources separatelly just using `$forRedirect` `true` for routes and `false` for resource directories.

+## Contributing
+Check the [contributing](CONTRIBUTING.md) file to have a better understanding on how to contribute to the package.

 ## Support